tenshi98/power_engine/LIBS_js/docxtemplater/docs/source/configuration.rst

 The {name} tag will use the "root scope", since it is not present in the products array.

-If you explicitly don't want this behavior because you want the nullGetter to handle the tag in this case, you could use the following parser :
+If you explicitly don't want this behavior because you want the nullGetter to handle the tag in this case, you could use the following parser:

 .. code-block:: javascript

-    parser(tag) {
+    function parser(tag) {
         return {
             get(scope, context) {
                 if (context.num < context.scopePath.length) {